lukeed/gittar/readme.md

 A filepath to extract.
 Also accepts a [`repo`](#repo) pattern!

-> **Important:** A `repo` pattern will only be parsed (internally) into a filepath.
-No network requests will be made!
+> **Important:** A `repo` pattern will be parsed (internally) as a filepath.
+No network requests will be dispatched.

 #### target
 Type: `String`<br>
 Default: `process.cwd()`

-The target directory to place the archived contents.
+The target directory to place the archive's contents.

 #### options
 Type: `Object`<br>